 Tips on how to maintain a healthy balance between family relationships and social networking

 As we explored most of the negative aspects of social media’s impact on family relationships, let me share some valuable tips on maintaining a healthy balance between social networking and family relationships.

 1. One needs to be careful about spending too much time on social media and the internet because it can lead to isolation from others and over-exposure to certain things that can potentially harm one’s health.

-2. Use social media to obtain helpful information, not just scrolling through other people’s daily lives.
+2. Use social media to obtain helpful information, not just scroll through other people’s daily lives.

-3. Spend more time with your family than your smartphone
+3. Spend more time with your family than on your smartphone

 4. Have a good balance between social networking and real-life communication